rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 <!-- /TOC -->

-It can take a working individual years to get all fo these certs.
+It can take a working individual years to get all of these certs...
 !["mutli-certs"](/assets/images/certifications/certs-list.drawio.png "mutli-certs")

 ## When certifications can help